12 genera

 Flowers: May-August

-Distribution: Occurring on both sides of the Cascades in Washington; Alaska south to California, east to Montana and Wyoming.
+Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska south California, east to Alberta, Montana, and Wyoming.

 Habitat: Usually in moist coniferous forests, low to mid-elevations in the mountains.